Mohak-Tripathi/Mohak-Tripathi/Readme.md

 - 👯 I’m looking to collaborate on some cool and awesome ideas.

-- 💬 Ask me about book suggestions regarding Investing, Entrepreneurship, Human Behaviour.
+- 💬 Ask me about book suggestions regarding Investing, Entrepreneurship, and Human Behaviour.

-- ⚡ Fun fact :- Love to discuss great idea and like to discuss debate on social issues India is facing right now.
+- ⚡ Fun fact :- Love to discuss great ideas and like to discuss &debate on social issues India is facing right now.

 - ⚡ Know More: Mohak's Portfolio